Top 10 Oil Producing Countries

 Inclusion Criteria:

-• Sovereign states with recognized oil production data
+• Sovereign states with recognized crude oil production data

-• Total oil production measured in barrels per day (bpd)
+• Crude oil production measured in barrels per day (bpd)

 • Rankings reflect actual production output, not reserves or export capacity